-To help you bounce back, I’ve compiled a list of the best strategies from people on AOTA’s Facebook Group about on how they managed after failing multiple times.
+To help you bounce back, I’ve compiled a list of the best strategies from current OTs and COTAs on AOTA’s Facebook Group about on how they managed after failing multiple times.
 The Facebook group is called AOTA’s NBCOT Exam Prep Info Center.
 It has over has 34,000(!) members there to help you and provide you with the encouragement you need.

-If you aren’t already in the Facebook Group, stop what you’re doing and join ASAP!
-Members share study strategies and encouragement after they’ve failed the exam.
+So, if you aren’t already in the group, stop what you’re doing and join ASAP!
+Members share great study strategies and encouragement after they’ve failed the exam.
 You’ll see that everyone goes on to pass it.
-I learned so much from that group while studying and definitely took in more advice than I could ever imagine.
+I learned so much from that group while studying and I definitely took in more advice than I could ever imagine.

-- “Get a prescription beta blocker from your doctor, It did me wonders.
-Usually test anxiety is the problem.”
-(This one was interesting so I added it; make sure to discuss this with your doctor if you’re experiencing high levels of anxiety during the exam).
+- Ask your MD about getting a prescription beta blocker from your doctor, it did me wonders.
+Usually test anxiety is the problem.
+(This one was really interesting; make sure to discuss this with your doctor if you’re experiencing high levels of anxiety during the exam).

 Top Recommended Study Aids

 If you’re wondering if you may not have the “right” materials, I created a little list of the same resources that come up time and time again in the study group.

 1. National Occupational Therapy Certification Exam: Review & Study Guide + AOTA’s NBCOT Exam Prep